-As at 30 November 2015, our Group held 12 commercial properties and one industrial property in the portfolio of our property investment business in Hong Kong with an aggregate value of approximately HK\$1.5 billion.
+As at the Latest Practicable Date, we held (i) eight properties held for investment comprising seven commercial properties and one industrial property, with a total value of HK\$598.5 million valued by the Property Valuer as at 31 December 2015; and (ii) one acquired property held for sale, which was a commercial property comprising 89 car parking spaces in Shatin Centre, with a total value of approximately HK\$88.7 million valued by the Property Valuer as at 31 December 2015.
 Property investments are in general relatively illiquid and as a result, our ability to sell our properties for investment promptly in response to the changing economic, financial and investment conditions is limited.
 We cannot predict whether we will be able to sell any of our properties for investment for the price or on the terms set by us, or whether any price or other terms offered by a potential purchaser would be acceptable to us.
 We also cannot predict the length of time to be spent to find a purchaser and to complete the sale of a property.
 Further, we may also need to incur additional expenses in managing and maintaining our properties before selling them.
 We cannot assure you that financing for such expenditures will be available when needed, or at all.
 In addition, if we sell a property for investment during the term of the relevant tenancy agreement, we may have to pay termination fees to our retail tenants.